kyma-project/docker-registry/docs/user/00-30-storage-configuration.md

 The filesystem storage is a built-in storage type based on the PersistentVolumeClaim CR, which is part of the Kubernetes functionality.
 This is a default DockerRegistry CR configuration, and no additional configuration is needed.

-All images pushed to this storage are removed when the Docker Registry is uninstalled or the cluster is removed.
+All images pushed to this storage are removed when the Docker Registry is uninstalled, or the cluster is removed.
 Stored images can't be shared between clusters.

 ### Sample CR